ISC-HEI/gdx2d/README.md

 ```

 ## Who did this and why?
-It was developed for the [inf1 course](http://inf1.begincoding.net) taught at [HES-SO Valais / Systems engineering](http://hevs.ch/isi) by Pierre-André Mudry.
+It was first developed for the [inf1 course](http://inf1.begincoding.net) taught at [HES-SO Valais / Systems engineering](http://hevs.ch/isi) by Pierre-André Mudry.
+It has then been adapted for the [_101 Fundamentals of programming 1_](https://isc.hevs.ch/learn/enrol/index.php?id=2) course of [ISC bachelor degree programme](https://www.hevs.ch/isc).

 The framework was written by P.-A. Mudry & N. Chatton with the help of C. Métrailler.
-The list of contributors is [available here](https://github.com/hevs-isi/gdx2d/graphs/contributors).
+Some work has then been done by M. Pignat et C. Papon.
+A full list of contributors is [available here](https://github.com/hevs-isi/gdx2d/graphs/contributors).

 ## License
 The gdx2d project is licensed under the [Apache 2.0 license](https://github.com/hevs-isi/gdx2d/blob/master/LICENSE).